Convenience store chain planning to open 10 Charleston stores hits environmental roadblock

-A Savannah-based company with plans to add 10 stores throughout the Charleston region may run into a problem with at least one of them.
+A Savannah company with plans to add 10 convenience stores throughout the Charleston region may run into a problem with at least one of them.

-The Southern Environmental Law Center on behalf of the Coastal Conservation League is challenging the proposed placement of a Parker's Kitchen convenience store and gas station on a site bordering Ancrum Swamp in Berkeley County.
+The Southern Environmental Law Center on behalf of the Coastal Conservation League is challenging the proposed development of a Parker's Kitchen outlet and gas station on a site bordering Ancrum Swamp in Berkeley County.

-Parker's wants to fill 3.45 acres of wetlands on the site along College Park Road near Treeland Drive just off Interstate 26.
+Parker's wants to fill 3.45 acres of wetlands on the site along College Park Road near Treeland Drive and just off Interstate 26.
+The company also has proposed offsetting the wetlands disturbance by purchasing credits in a mitigation bank.

+The site would include a 4,800-square-foot convenience store with a restaurant and kitchen, eight two-sided gasoline pumps with a canopy and seven two-sided diesel fuel dispensers.

 "It is not within the public interest to lose 3.45 acres of valuable wetlands for the construction of a gas and diesel station, especially when multiple similar facilities already exist nearby with smaller footprints," Christopher K. DeScherer, a lawyer for the Southern Environmental Law Center wrote to the U.S. Army Corps of Engineers in objecting to the issuance of a permit.